 "The Gift" - her second album of original songs which is being released in three parts.
 "The Gift" (Part I) was released in May 2014, Part II was released in July 2015.
 She spent 2017 promoting the new album with her band Eleanore & the Lost and has now returned to the studio to finish Part III of "The Gift".

 Available on all major download and streaming sites.

 Ray has performed as a soloist with the Cranleigh choir for many years and is an accomplished jazz singer.

 He worked in a jazz/swing duo with myself for a number of years.

 Phil performed his debut with the choir in our summer 2017 concert singing "Go Now".
-He has, however, had a prestigious career as a professional opera singer with English National Opera, where he was a tenor in the Opera Chorus for nineteen years.
-He also performed solo roles with E.N.O. during this time, most notably Pong in "Turandot" and Parpillon in "La Boheme".
-He was at the Paris Opera House prior to E.N.O. for three years.
+He has, however, had a prestigious career.
+Originally training at the Royal Academy of Music, he then worked at Nancy Opera in Franc before moving to the Paris Opera.
+Following his return to England, he worked as a freelance singer before joining English National Opera, where he was a tenor in the Opera Chorus for twenty years.
+Whilst at E.N.O. he also performed a number of principal roles, most notably Pong in "Turandot" and Parpillon in "La Boheme".

 Singing contemporary repertoire has been a new challenge and Phil looks forward to singing with the choir again in the future.